Q: How often do I need to maintain my septic system?

 Q: Do I need an inspection of my septic system to buy or sell a residence or business?

 A: A Different counties have different rules.
-Plus rules changes so ALWAYS contact the county that your residence or business resides in for the latest regulations.
+Plus rules change so ALWAYS contact the county that your residence or business resides in for the latest regulations.

 Q: Do I need to take extra in what I dispose of in my sinks?